 - 1.1 The Freedom of Information (Scotland) Act, 2002 came into force fully on 1 January 2005.
 It gives any person the right of access to "recorded" information held by public authorities in Scotland.
-Once an individual makes a request for information, the public authority has 20 working days to respond, subject to certain limitations and exemptions. - 1.2 This policy sets out the arrangements the Assessor for Central Scotland (Assessor) and Central Scotland Valuation Joint Board (CSVJB) make to ensure compliance with the Act.
-The Policy is arrived at having regard to the section 60 guidance notes issued by Ministers - 1.3 For further information on Freedom of Information in Scotland, please visit the website of the Office of the Scottish Information Commissioner, whose duties include promoting good practice and enforcing compliance with the Act (http://www.itspublicknowledge.info).
+Once an individual makes a request for information, the public authority has 20 working days to respond, subject to certain limitations and exemptions. - 1.2 This policy sets out the arrangements Scottish Borders Assessor makes to ensure compliance with the Act.
+The Policy is arrived at having regard to the section 60 guidance notes issued by Ministers. - 1.3 For further information on Freedom of Information in Scotland, please visit the website of the Office of the Scottish Information Commissioner, whose duties include promoting good practice and enforcing compliance with the Act.

-2 RESPONSIBILITIES
+SECTION 2 - RESPONSIBILITIES

-- 2.1 All staff must be aware of the Freedom of Information (Scotland) Act and the duties it places on the Assessor and CSVJB as public authorities. - 2.2 Frontline staff are the likely initial recipients of requests for information.
-However it is not envisaged that such staff will deal with complex FOI requests.
-As a result, frontline staff should primarily familiarise themselves with sections 3 - 7, and Appendix 1 of this policy document. - 2.3 The Assistant Assessor has been nominated as FOI Responsible Officer with the Principal Administration Officer being designated backup Responsible Officer.
-Section 4.8 outlines the instances in which FOI requests must be transferred to these officers.
-A list of key responsibilities for FOI representatives is included under Appendix 2.
+- 2.1 All staff must be aware of the Freedom of Information (Scotland) Act and the duties it places on Scottish Borders Assessor as a public authority. - 2.2 Frontline staff will be the likely initial recipients of requests for information.
+However it is not envisaged that such staff will deal with complex Fol requests.
+As a result, frontline staff should primarily familiarise themselves with sections 3 - 7 and 14, and Appendix 1 of this policy statement. - 2.3 Ross Welsh has been nominated as Fol Responsible Officer with Christel Kerr designated Back-up Responsible Officer.
+Section 4.8 outlines the instances in which Fol requests must be transferred to these officers.
+Contact details are to be found in section 14.1, and a list of key responsibilities for Fol representatives is included under Appendix 2. - 2.4 Legal Advice is available from SBC's Legal and Democratic Services.
+The contact details for the officers with responsibility for FoI can be found in section 14.2.